Kampong Glam: Notable places

-Political history
+Politics

-Beginning from the 1959 general elections, Kampong Glam was a division of its own called Kampong Glam Single Member Constituency where the Member of Parliament (MP) seat was held by Former Deputy Prime Minister S. Rajaratnam until 1988 when Loh Meng See took over and served until 2006.
+Beginning from the 1959 general elections, Kampong Glam was a division of its own called Kampong Glam Single Member Constituency (SMC) where the Member of Parliament (MP) seat was held by Former Deputy Prime Minister S. Rajaratnam until 1988 when Loh Meng See took over and served until 2006.

-However, after the 1991 general elections, Kampong Glam SMC along with several neighbouring wards were absorbed into the bigger Kampong Glam Group Representation Constituency which existed for only one term and the ruling party People's Action Party had won the seats on the nomination day itself.
+However, after the 1991 general elections, Kampong Glam SMC along with several neighbouring wards were absorbed into the bigger Kampong Glam Group Representation Constituency (GRC) which existed for only one term and the ruling party People's Action Party had won the seats on the nomination day itself.

-Subsequently, in the 1997 general elections, Kampong Glam GRC was disbanded and Kampong Glam's electoral division was reverted to Kampong Glam SMC with single-member representation that lasted until the 2001 general election whereby the redrawing of electoral boundaries saw it absorbed into Jalan Besar Group Representation Constituency, which includes parts of the Downtown Core.
+Prior to the 1997 general elections, Kampong Glam GRC was disbanded and Kampong Glam's electoral division was reverted to Kampong Glam SMC with single-member representation that lasted until the 2001 general election whereby the redrawing of electoral boundaries saw it absorbed into Jalan Besar GRC, which includes parts of the Downtown Core.
+Denise Phua became elected MP for the area.

-Loh has since retired from politics by 2006 general election and the current MP is Denise Phua who represents Jalan Besar GRC.
-In the 2011 general elections, Jalan Besar GRC was dissolved and became part of the newly created Moulmein-Kallang Group Representation Constituency; Edwin Tong has since taken over the helm.
-But in 2015, Jalan Besar GRC was revived and both Denise Phua and Dr Yaacob Ibrahim took over the helm of the entire GRC and Edwin Tong was transferred to Marine Parade GRC's Joo Chiat ward.
+In the 2011 general elections, Jalan Besar GRC was dissolved and became part of the newly created Moulmein-Kallang GRC; Phua was also transferred to the new GRC and remained as its MP.
+In 2015, the short-lived Moulmein-Kallang GRC was abolished with Jalan Besar GRC revived.
+Phua continued to be the area's MP till present day.